Governor's Office of Disability Affairs

 There are numerous state and community organizations across Louisiana that work in partnership with GODA.
 It is their collaboration and partnership that enable us to facilitate positive progress for Louisiana citizens with disabilities.

+Throughout the construction period, the staff remain committed to visitor accessibility.
 The East Breezeway is now serving as the public Capitol Entrance during construction.

 The East Breezeway entrance is located on the east side of the building and has an automatic door opener via a button that will remain operational for those who need it.